Body of child believed to be Thaddeus Sran has been found in Madera County

 MADERA, Calif.
-(KSEE/KGPE) — Officials confirmed Thursday that a child’s body, believed to be of missing 2-year-old Thaddeus Sran, has been found in rural Madera County.
+(KSEE) — Officials confirmed Thursday that a child’s body, believed to be of missing 2-year-old Thaddeus Sran, has been found in rural Madera County.

 Chief Dino Lawson that the body had been found around 9:15 a.m. in rural Madera County just west of Madera.
 The age of the body was approximately 2-3 years old.